 Whole life insurance is popular for several reasons:

 Permanent coverage: Whole life insurance is designed to last for your entire life.
 Unlike term life insurance, it does not expire as long as you pay your premiums, so you never have to worry about renewing.

 Simplicity: Whole life insurance doesn’t offer a lot of bells and whistles, which may be a good choice if you want a simple, easy-to-understand policy.

 Steady premiums: Whole life policy premiums stay level throughout your life, so you have peace of mind knowing your monthly payment.

 Drawbacks of whole life insurance

-We evaluated life insurance companies based on riders, coverage, resources, financial strength, and customer satisfaction to determine Reviews.com scores and create our best life insurance reviews.
-To compare life insurance companies with other providers across the board, we calculate each Reviews.com score based on the following:
+We evaluated life insurance companies based on riders, coverage, resources, financial strength, and customer satisfaction to create our best life insurance reviews.
+To compare life insurance companies with other providers across the board, we reviewed the following:

-Financial Stability: Reviews.com utilized AM Best ratings to assign a score based on each life insurance company’s financial stability.
+Financial Stability: Reviews.com utilized AM Best ratings to determine a company’s historical ability to pay out claims.

-Resources: Reviews.com compared website functionality for life insurance companies based on ability to receive online quotes, submit online claims, and read information on different policies available.
+Resources: Reviews.com compared website functionality, phone availability, and mobile app options for life insurance companies based on ability to receive online quotes, submit online claims, and read information on different policies available.

 Cate Deventer is a writer and licensed insurance agent.
 She has a Bachelor’s degree in theatre and is currently pursuing a degree in English with a concentration in professional and technical writing from Indiana University East.
 Her work has been featured on Reviews.com and Bankrate.com, and she’s passionate about helping people take charge of their finances.
 In her free time, she likes to read thrillers and sci-fi novels, garden, and toss tennis balls for her dog.